 Field Notes developed, tested, and tweaked the design of the expedition notebook for months.
 The innovative end-product is something called Yupo Synthetic Paper, an amazing tear proof and waterproof paper extruded from polypropylene pellets in Chesapeake, Virginia.
 If you want a notebook that will last, this is the one.
 Heat, altitude, humidity, rain-- this notebook laughs at all of them.

 Aesthetically, there's also plenty to like: A hi-visibility “Antarctic Survey Orange” front cover and a “Polar Night Black” back cover with a subtle varnish effect featuring a topographic map of Antarctica.
 The body pages feature our popular dot-graph paper printed in light gray.

-Note: Synthetic paper is nonporous and doesn’t absorb ink like our conventional papers.
+Note: Synthetic paper is nonporous and doesn’t absorb ink like conventional paper.
 Ballpoint pens, pencils, or fine tip Sharpies work best.

 - Origin: Printed and manufactured in the USA

 - Cover: waterproof/tearproof Yupo Synthetic 74#C, with thick, brute force applications of “Hi-Visibility Orange” and “Low-Visibility Black” soy-based Saphira inks and a tinted spot varnish.

 - Innards: waterproof/tearproof Yupo Synthetic 57#T with a 1-color application of “Cartographer’s Gray” soy-based Saphira ink.
 (Use pencil/ballpoint pen for best results.)

 - Style: Dot-graph grid: 3/16" × 3/16" (4.7mm × 4.7mm)

 - Dimensions: 3-1/2" × 5-1/2" (8.9cm × 13.9cm)